Hello and welcome to my gluten free vegan recipes!

 Eating sugar leads to sugar cravings.
 And there are many foods like that, which can create a false hunger.
 When you cut processed foods, refined carbs and sweet things out of your diet, not only will your taste buds change (even a plain tomato can taste sooo sweet), but also your hunger levels.

-And if you feel you should be counting calories, one every big step to reducing your calorie count is to adopt oil free cooking.
+And if you feel you should be counting calories, one very big step to reducing your calorie count is to adopt oil free cooking.
 I’ve recently decided to explore this way of cooking more, as part of my 5 steps to beat menopause naturally and drop my excess belly fat which no doubt started coming ages ago but to me, appears to have landed overnight during menopause!

 As a result of my experimenting, I’ve added lots of oil free alternatives to many of the recipes on this site.
+And since I first wrote this page, I’ve found that I love this way of eating so much, that I now eat oil free all the time.

 By making a single change, step by step you move towards a healthier lifestyle.